 Environmental crime (which includes wildlife trafficking) is the 4th largest global crime, with illegal wildlife trade alone estimated at up to $23 billion USD per year.
 These crimes are highly organized and continue to have a major impact on people and wildlife, with thousands of species globally facing extinction and communities being exposed to greater poverty and crime.

 The Achilles heel of wildlife crimes is money, and we must follow the money to disrupt the trade to save countless species from extinction, therefore maintaining habitat stability and biodiversity, and thus potentially preventing another serious pandemic like COVID-19.
-This ask is easier said than done, but it's important we act now and the team at Nuix is driven to address it head on.
+This task is easier said than done, but it's important we act now and the team at Nuix is driven to address it head-on.

 We need a network to defeat a network.

 Conservation and anti-poaching teams capture critical intelligence, which must be delivered directly to law enforcement and financial institutions so they can develop indicators and then start to act proactively.
 The data that will help us do this exists in many forms.
-Field tracking devices, drones, cell tower and cell phones, social media, shipping manifests, the dark web, physical banking activity, personal computers, and open source intelligence all contain critical data and crucial intelligence.
+Field tracking devices, drones, cell towers and cell phones, social media, shipping manifests, the dark web, physical banking activity, personal computers, and open-source intelligence all contain critical data and crucial intelligence.

 Presenting a single view of this data not only helps us to understand the criminal network, but it allows a range of diverse teams to work together and develop actionable intelligence, following the money and disrupting the criminal business model.